Egypt eyes minority stake sales of state firms by end-Dec but doubts persist

 “The government’s macroeconomic policy, under the IMF ($12 billion) loan, has been widely lauded by investors.
 But its microeconomic, structural reforms, such as improving the ease of doing business... matter too,” said Hasnain Malik, head of equity strategy at Tellimer.

-Charlie Robertson, Renaissance Capital’s global chief economist, said privatisations were “tremendously helpful” to provide more variety on the bourse.
+Charlie Robertson, Renaissance Capital’s global chief economist, said privatizations were “tremendously helpful” to provide more variety on the bourse.

 The government announced a list of 23 companies in March 2018 for partial sale that year and in early 2019, but the 2018 emerging market crisis derailed the plan.